Blue Lagoon: The Awakening: Plot

 Two high school students, Emma and Dean, are on a class trip to Trinidad to help build a school for less fortunate children.
 Emma, a popular star pupil, has her life plans set out.
-The high school quarterback flirts with Emma, though she is instead interested in Dean, a loner who routinely gets into trouble and seldom socializes since his mother's death.
+Steven Sullivan, the high school quarterback, flirts with Emma, though she is instead interested in Dean, a loner who routinely gets into trouble and seldom socializes since his mother's death.
 After Dean's knife is confiscated, his father pulls strings to get his son back on the trip.

-On their second night in Trinidad, Dean and Emma separately attend a boat party.
+On their second night in Trinidad, Dean and Emma separately attend a boat party, where she sees Steven kissing another girl.
 During the party, Emma falls overboard when police arrive in a surprise raid.
 Dean jumps into the water and helps her into a dinghy.
 Wanting to avoid getting into trouble, he severs the line attaching the dinghy to the boat, only to discover there is no motor.

-The pair drift to an island, avoiding dangerous rocks, with the dinghy's sole paddle.
+The two drift to an island, avoiding dangerous rocks, with the dinghy's sole paddle.
 After discovering the island is deserted, they find the outgoing tide has washed away the dinghy.
 Unsure if they will be rescued, Emma and Dean must rely on each other for survival.
 Together, they learn to build a fire, fish, and find food.

 At first, they are friends, but eventually their bond evolves into a romantic relationship.
-Dean's father, Jack, and Emma's mother, Barbara arrive in Trinidad.
+Dean's father, Jack, and Emma's parents, Barbara and Phil arrive in Trinidad.
 Emma reveals that her parents have predetermined her future without her ever questioning it.
 After an extensive search, the Trinidad government officially ends the effort.
-Jack and Barbara both keep searching, and he hires a private rescue attempt.
+Phil returns home, while Jack and Barbara both keep searching, and he hires a private rescue attempt.